osamaalmughanni/Kumiko/README.md

 https://github.com/osamaalmughanni/docs/assets/49910802/dfb060e5-15e3-436a-a298-0140d0f220c6

 *You can also make the resource name more specific by using a forward slash.
-For example, you can name it as `Project A/Export Room Areas.`*
+For example: `Project A/Export Room Areas.`*

 ---